snok/drf-openapi-tester/README.md

 </p>

-Django OpenAPI Tester is a simple test utility.
+DRF OpenAPI Tester is a simple test utility.
 Its aim is to make it easy for developers to catch and correct documentation errors in their OpenAPI schemas.

-Maintaining good documentation can be pretty boring, and proof reading your docs to make sure they're actually describing your API is worse.
+Maintaining good documentation is difficult, and shouldn't be done manually.
 By simply testing that your API responses match your schema definitions you can *know* that your schema reflects reality.

 ## OpenAPI Implementations

-This package currently supports:
+Whether we're able to test your schema depends on how it's implemented.
+We currently support:

 - Testing dynamically rendered OpenAPI schemas with [drf-yasg](https://github.com/axnsan12/drf-yasg)
 - Testing dynamically rendered OpenAPI schemas with [drf-spectacular](https://github.com/tfranzel/drf-spectacular)